Sadyattes: End of reign

 Sadyattes's reign ended in 635 BC.
 It is possible that, like his grandfather Gyges, he died fighting the Cimmerians.
 Alternatively, Sadyattes might have been deposed for failing to protect Lydia from the Cimmerian attacks.
 He was succeeded by his son Alyattes, who continued the war against Miletus and would transform Lydia into a powerful empire.

 Aftermath

 Soon after 635 BC, with Assyrian approval and in alliance with the Lydians, the Scythians under their king Madyes entered Anatolia, expelled the Treres from Asia Minor, and defeated the Cimmerians so that they no longer constituted a threat again, following which the Scythians extended their domination to Central Anatolia until they were themselves expelled by the Medes from Western Asia in the 600s BC.
-This final defeat of the Cimmerians was carried out by the joint forces of Madyes, who Strabo credits with expelling the Cimmerians from Asia Minor, and of Sadyattes's son, the king Alyattes of Lydia, whom Herodotus and Polyaenus claim finally defeated the Cimmerians.
+This final defeat of the Cimmerians was carried out by the joint forces of Madyes, whom Strabo credits with expelling the Treres and Cimmerians from Asia Minor, and of Sadyattes's son, the king Alyattes of Lydia, whom Herodotus and Polyaenus claim finally defeated the Cimmerians.